Ozingas still trying to sway Southeast Siders on massive underground warehouse

 “It’s the worst thing I’ve ever heard,” she said in an interview.
 “Dynamite and mine under our water table?
 How many disasters can happen at one time?”

-On Wednesday, King and his staff will hold a presentation, billed as an open house, to answer community questions.
-The event, from 6 to 9 p.m., is at St. Francis de Sales High School, 10155 S. Ewing Ave.
-The Invert opened a community engagement office, also on South Ewing, in January 2021.
+The Invert opened a community engagement office in January 2021.
+On Wednesday, King and his staff held a presentation, billed as an open house, to answer community questions at St. Francis de Sales High School.
 The event is expected to be the first of several.

 “We’re trying to do this development differently,” King said.
 “Developers don’t typically open engagement centers.”

+At the open house, just over 30 attendees politely listened to King run through a presentation about the Invert.

+Just before the event, Maria Maynez, a youth organizer with the community group Alliance of the Southeast, stood outside St. Francis with seven other activists holding signs that said “Ozinga No mining in our backyard” and “No more sacrifice zones.”
+Asked if there is anything the developer could do to win her over, Maynez said she didn’t think so.

-King points to redevelopment of so-called brownfield land to create hundreds of construction jobs and even more permanent jobs.
+King points to redevelopment of brownfield land to create hundreds of construction jobs and even more permanent jobs.
 The underground space can be used for storage, data centers, light manufacturing and other uses.
 It would take more than a decade to build.

 But despite talking to hundreds — if not thousands — of residents, King still has work to do to win over community members.

-King said the developer’s studies will show the safety of the project and he vows that there will be no adverse environmental impact.
+King said the developer’s studies will show the safety of the project, and he vows that there will be no adverse environmental impact.
 The noise from the blasts will not be heard above ground, according to King.
 And he said preliminary results of an internal air study — not yet made public — show that emissions will not contribute to the already poor air quality of the area.

-Southeast Side residents are particularly concerned about pollution as the area suffers from some of the dirtiest air in the city.
+Southeast Side residents are particularly concerned about pollution, as the area suffers from some of the dirtiest air in the city.
 A health-impact study conducted around the proposed opening of the relocated General Iron car-shredding operation just south of the proposed Invert site was cited by Mayor Lori Lightfoot’s public health officials when they decided to deny the permit for that operation.
 The scrap metal operation’s owner is appealing.

 King has heard many complaints and said he’s mindful.
 Aspects of the Invert plan have changed, including a larger solar farm above ground that will serve the community, he said.